Bonn U.N. talks seek to trim unwieldy climate change plan

 "We went away happy from Geneva.
 But so did everyone else because no hard decisions were made.
 Bonn will be much tougher," one European negotiator said.

 One problem is how to make the deal legally binding.
-Top emitters, led by China and the United States, favour a deal built from national pledges to cut emissions, anchored in domestic laws.
+Top emitters, led by China and the United States, favor a deal built from national pledges to cut emissions, anchored in domestic laws.

-But many developing nations favour a binding international treaty.
+But many developing nations favor a binding international treaty.
 Bolivia even wants a new tribunal to punish violators.

-"I don't think we'll be down to a few pages by the end of Bonn," said Mark Kenber, head of The Climate Group, an independent organisation that works with business and governments.
+"I don't think we'll be down to a few pages by the end of Bonn," said Mark Kenber, head of The Climate Group, an independent organization that works with business and governments.

 "These negotiators are schooled in the art of not giving anything away unless they have to," he said.

-He said there were hopeful signs outside the talks, for instance from many cities and businesses that reckon they can profit from a shift towards cleaner wind and solar power.
+He said there were hopeful signs outside the talks, for instance from many cities and businesses that reckon they can profit from a shift toward cleaner wind and solar power.

 (Reporting By Alister Doyle.
 Editing by Jane Merriman)